 Why is Friday (Jumu’ah) significant in Islam???
 That is what we are discussing in this article.

 Certainly, there are many reasons that are given in the Qur’an and Hadith to the significance of Fridays.
 Above all, the truth is that “It’s God’s will, way, and decree”, it’s as simple as that.

-Here, we will numerate some of the causes and their evidence given in the Qur’an and Sunnah to explain in details the significance of Fridays in Islam:
+Here, we will enumerate some of the causes and their evidence given in the Qur’an and Sunnah to explain in detail the significance of Fridays in Islam:

 1. Allah has made what He wills special: